HRussellZFAC023/wendyannedaloz.com/site/content/background/_index.md

       Feature Film "Island of Wonder and Despair"; and as French Language tutor for multiple London agencies.
 Also she works part-time as an actress, model, and voice artist.
-Previously (2018-2020) she worked at the British Council/ Institut de français as a French Language Assistant and as a babysitter (2014-2017), in various locations including Ireland, London and France.
+Previously (2018-2020) she worked at the British Council/ Institut de français as a French translator and instructor, in various locations including Ireland, London and France.
   - heading: Early Accomplishments
     text: >+
       Wendy-Anne's acting aspirations began young, with Contemporary Dance and